 As well as finding a car with low insurance payments and cheap road tax, you will also want it to be reliable.
 Not only do you want to avoid being stuck at the side of the road on your way to an exam, but you also do not want to be spending even more money on getting it fixed.
 And, because students are often young (or if you are a little more mature, you are probably still young-at-heart), then a bit of style and a decent stereo would not go amiss, either.
 Admittedly, a full touchscreen infotainment system with Apple CarPlay might be a stretch, particularly on entry-level models, but some of our recommendations will at least have Bluetooth so you can connect your phone for music and calls.

 That is a lot of boxes to check, so where do you begin your search for these reliable, affordable cars?
 Well, wonder no more.
 While there are plenty of small cars available on the used market such as the Vauxhall Corsa, Renault Clio, Fiat 500, Volkswagen Polo, MINI and Skoda Citigo, here at CarGurus we have come up with what we believe are the top five options for students or new drivers.
 That means you can simply make your choice, get it bought, and then move on and enjoy your university life.
+And to make life even easier, you can search for great deals on all our chosen cars, all at once, right here.
 Happy shopping!

 Five Great Cars for Students